GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 ----------------
 BUILD_EXAMPLES
 ~~~~~~~~~~~~~~
 By default this option is set to ON.
-During the installation all examples are copied to the respective example folder.
+During the installation all C++ executables are copied to the respective example folder.

 CMAKE_INSTALL_PREFIX
 ~~~~~~~~~~~~~~~~~~~~